 Michigan Point System

 Most states use a driving point system to penalize unsafe drivers and keep reckless people off of the roads.
 Each traffic violation has a distinct point value, and remains active for two years after the date of conviction.
 Common violation examples include four points for racing, three points for careless driving, and two points for driving 10 MPH above the speed limit (and more depending on how fast you go).
-There is a basic driver improvement course available if you wish to voluntarily reduce your points, but this may only be used once.
+There’s a DMV Michigan driver improvement course available if you wish to voluntarily reduce your points, but this may only be used once.
 Steep fines will be incurred starting from the seventh point you acquire, so it is financially wise to keep your points in check.
 For detailed information on the point system, consult the Michigan driver manual.

 Getting a Copy of Your Driving Record

 It’s easy to forget your past traffic violations and the penalties they carry, especially if years have gone by.
 Your driving record keeps track of all resolved and outstanding convictions, offenses, accidents, points, and suspensions.
 Requesting a copy of your driving record is the best way to stay up to date on the current status of your license.
 Keep in mind that insurance companies and employers can view your record, which can potentially affect cost of premiums and employment, so keep a clean driving record at all costs.